Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Regression Use Case: Corporate Bond Price Discovery

 \subsection{Data Description and Model Training}

-Here, we use an RF to generate estimations of the fair bid price of bonds across the US investment grade (IG) and high yield (HY) universes, every 15 minutes over the course of the trading day.
-The performance of the model is then evaluated against executed trade prices, where the trade is compared to the most recent 15-minute estimation for that security.
+Here, we use an RF to generate estimations of the fair bid price of bonds across the US investment grade (IG) and high yield (HY) universes, every 15 minutes over the trading day.
+The performance of the model is then evaluated against executed trade prices, where the trade price is compared to the most recent 15-minute estimation for that security.

 The training label consists of executed trade returns, which are computed as the percent difference between the trade price and an estimate of the previous day's closing bid price for that security.
 The inputs to the model consist of 18 features, where all categorical variables in both train and test sets are label encoded based on label values in the training set.
-The main features include 1) a coarser initial estimate of the security return based in turn on an initial estimate of the security price, which is computed as a weighted average of trades and same-day quotes, 2) the average realized return for executed trades across the security's rating bucket over the past hour, 3) the average realized return for executed trades across the security's spread duration bucket over the past hour, 4) the average realized return for executed trades across the security's sector over the past hour, 5) ticker, 6) credit rating, 7) time to maturity, 8) duration times spread, 9) option-adjusted spread, 10) spread duration, 11) previous end of day price, 12) liquidity score (based on a quantile of the quotient of average daily volume and bid ask spread), 13) confidence score (a measure of the quantity and price dispersion of same-day quotes and trades), 14) 7-day rolling price volatility for the security, 15) whether the security is IG or HY, 16) industry classification, 17) hour of the day during which the estimation occurs, 18) sector classification.
+The main features include a coarse initial estimate of the security return, which is computed from a weighted average of trades and same-day quotes, together with 17 other features characterizing bond fundamentals and current market conditions.

-The purpose of the random forest model is to improve on the accuracy of the initial coarser price estimate associated with feature 1) by combining it with these other features.
+The purpose of the random forest model here is to improve on the accuracy of this initial coarser price estimate by combining it with these other features.
 The trade data on which the model was trained was taken from the publicly available FINRA TRACE dataset, while the quotes were drawn from internal fixed income quote data.
 Bond characteristics such as sector, industry, ticker, duration, option-adjusted spread, rating, and maturity were also drawn from internal data sources.

 The model is trained on 9 months of public trade data for US investment grade (IG) and high yield (HY) corporate bonds, from Aug.
 1 2022 to April 30 2023, and tested on the following three months.
 Hyperparameter tuning was performed using 5-fold walk-forward, expanding-window time series cross validation with randomized grid search over sklearn's RF regressor max\_depth, max\_features, min\_samples\_leaf, and n\_estimators parameters.
 To enable faster computation of the proximity matrix, the model was trained on a random sub-sample of 10,000 trades.